luciantugui/UploaderBundle/README.md

 to [composer vcs repositories](https://getcomposer.org/doc/05-repositories.md#vcs), for this all blueimp libraries needed must be forked, so that a composer.json can be added.
 The reason for this is the following note from [composer package repositories](https://getcomposer.org/doc/05-repositories.md#package-2):

-    ```
-    This repository type has a few limitations and should be avoided whenever possible:
+ > **Note** This repository type has a few limitations and should be avoided whenever possible:
  Composer will not update the package unless you change the version field.
-    Composer will not update the commit references,
-    so if you use master as reference you will have to delete the package to force an update,
-    and will have to deal with an unstable lock file.
+ Composer will not update the commit references, so if you use master as reference you will have to delete the package to force an update, and will have to deal with an unstable lock file.
-    ```
 * ...

 ## License